An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Laying on the ground looking up at a small plaster coved ceiling in an entryway of a Spanish-style home in Santa Barbara, California.

-Here, Spanish corbels look great with a coved ceiling in a modest entryway.
-As a Santa Barbara Home Designer with a lot of construction experience- I enjoy being involved in projects whatever the budget.
-I also like sharing store resources where clients can do more with less- like these attractive Amazon star pendant lights.
+Here is another view of the corbels.
+They look great paired with the coved ceiling in the modest entryway.
+As a Santa Barbara Home Designer, I enjoy sharing resources for where clients purchase affordable elements, like these attractive Amazon star pendant lights.

 Spanish home interiors include design elements such as stained wood beams inside this living room of a custom home in Santa Barbara, California.